 Untours’ founders, Hal and Norma Taussig, walked to the beat of a different drummer.

 Several decades ago, Hal (1924 – 2016) decided that he did not want to accumulate wealth.
 This decision included a resolution to try to be a responsible steward, using his financial resources to promote social and economic justice.
-His first attempt to share his wealth was when he refunded an entire year’s profits to surprised clients.
+His first attempt to share his wealth was when he refunded an entire year’s profits to surprised clients of Untours travel.
 Many clients thought he was crazy, but everyone cashed their checks!

-He then turned to a quite different approach, one which lasted a decade.
-He began paying everyone the same monthly wage, and at the end of each year, divided all profits equally between his employees – including himself and Norma.
+He then turned to a different approach, one which lasted a decade.
+He began paying all Untours employees the same monthly wage, and at the end of each year, divided all profits equally between his employees – including himself and Norma.
 Grousing from some employees with seniority became an increasing problem with this egalitarian approach.